 The basic facts:

 Despite the law’s passage, implementation has faced delays.
-Originally set to take effect in 2023, the regulations have not been finalized, leaving many homeowners uncertain about compliance requirements.
+Originally set to take effect in 2023, the regulations have not been finalized, leaving fire control districts, municipalities, builders, and homeowners uncertain about compliance requirements for new construction and remodels.

 Key Aspects of Zone 0:

-Scope: Zone 0 encompasses the area within five feet of a structure, including attached decks and stairs.
+• Scope: Zone 0 encompasses the area within five feet of a structure, including courtyards, attached decks and stairs.

-Applicability: Once finalized, the rules will apply immediately to new constructions in State Responsibility Areas and Local Very High Fire Hazard Severity Zones.
+• Applicability: Once finalized, the rules will apply immediately to new constructions - and permitted improvements - in State Responsibility Areas and Local Responsibility Areas with Very High Fire Hazard Severity Zone ratings.
 Existing structures will have three years to achieve compliance.

 Stakeholders:

-Developing Zone 0 regulations has involved stakeholders, including CAL FIRE, the California Board of Forestry and Fire Protection, the Office of the State Fire Marshal, local fire agencies, and construction industry lobbyists.
-This stakeholder approach was supposed to ensure that the regulations were practical and considered the diverse needs of California’s communities but homeowners, especially southern California homeowners, have not been well represented.
+The development of Zone 0 regulations has involved collaboration among certain stakeholders, including CAL FIRE, the California Board of Forestry and Fire Protection, the Office of the State Fire Marshal, local fire agencies, insurance lobbyists, electricity generators, and government/industry funded fire nonprofits.
+This approach was supposed to ensure that the regulations were practical and considered the diverse needs of California’s communities.
+What’s missing from this list?
+Homeowners! and Wildland ecologists!

 Addressing Concerns:

-The one-size-fits-all approach taken by the BOF fails to recognize the vast differences between homes in rural environments and the relatively small lots found in suburban communities.
+A one-size-fits-all approach fails to recognize the vast differences between homes in rural and forested environments and the relatively small lots found in suburban communities which are often close to brush and grasses of the chaparral open space.
 The new risk mitigation regulations should reflect these differences.

 We are questioning the science behind the mandated removal of well irrigated, high moisture plants from Zone 0.
-Videos circulated by CAL FIRE and insurance companies are staged using very low moisture vegetation constructed to look like a small tree in a pot, creating the impression that irrigated plants are likely to sources of ember driven house fires.
-We are not convinced.
-A decision this impactful deserves the most up to date and unbiased science.
+Videos circulated by CAL FIRE and insurance companies were conducted using very low moisture vegetation, creating the impression that well irrigated plants are a major reason for ember ignited house fires.
+It appears that millions of Southern California homes will be forced to make expensive, potentially harmful modifications to their properties if these regulations are adopted.

 Moving Forward:

-Implementation of Zone 0 regulations represents an importnat step toward enhancing community fire resilience.
-Homeowners will cooperate with these efforts if there is good science behind the mandates, transparency in the process, and if there is flexibility in implementation that takes cost, enjoyment, and use of property into account.
+Implementation of common sense Zone 0 regulations is an important step toward enhancing community fire resilience.
+Homeowners will cooperate if they are included in a process that has good science behind the mandates and flexibility in implementation that takes costs, protection of the environment, enjoyment of nature, and reasonable use of property into account.

 join us